-The Dependent Day Care Flexible Spending Account (DDFSA) allows you to set aside money on a pre-tax basis to help pay for eligible day care expenses for your eligible adult and child dependents (up to age 13).
+The Dependent Day Care Flexible Spending Account (DCFSA) allows you to set aside money on a pre-tax basis to help pay for eligible day care expenses for your eligible adult and child (up to age 13) dependents.
 In most cases, this money is exempt from state and local taxes as well.
 You benefit by being able to pay for certain expenses with tax-free money.
 The amount of tax savings depends on your personal situation and your effective tax percentage.

-If you establish a DDFSA during the year, you are only eligible for reimbursement of expenses you incur after becoming a DDFSA participant.
-Additionally, you receive reimbursement from your DDFSAs only for eligible expenses incurred during the same calendar year in which you deposit money into your account or during the grace period.
-You may continue to use any funds that remain credited to your DDFSA as of December 31 to reimburse not only eligible expenses incurred in the same year in which the funds were deposited, but also for eligible expenses incurred during the grace period from January 1 through March 15 of the following year.
+If you establish a DCFSA during the year, you are only eligible for reimbursement of expenses you incur after becoming a DCFSA participant.
+Additionally, you receive reimbursement from your DCFSAs only for eligible expenses incurred during the same calendar year in which you deposit money into your account or during the grace period.
+You may continue to use any funds that remain credited to your DCFSA as of December 31 to reimburse not only eligible expenses incurred in the same year in which the funds were deposited, but also for eligible expenses incurred during the grace period from January 1 through March 15 of the following year.

-The Dependent Day Care FSA (DDFSA) pays eligible day care expenses for your children and certain adult dependents while you and your spouse (if you are married) work.
+The DCFSA pays eligible day care expenses for your children and certain adult dependents while you and your spouse (if you are married) work.

-The FSA administrator is Alight Solutions for both the HCFSA and the DDFSA.
-The Your Spending AccountTM website allows you to check contributions and account balances, view claim information, verify eligible expenses, download forms, access "Frequently Asked Questions (FAQs)," and manage direct deposit and automatic reimbursement features.
+The FSA administrator is Alight Solutions for both the HCFSA and the DCFSA.
+The Smart-Choice website allows you to check contributions and account balances, view claim information, verify eligible expenses, download forms, access "Frequently Asked Questions" (FAQs), and manage direct deposit and automatic reimbursement features.